A Salford road has been renamed to commemorate the work of former council conservation officer, Joe Martin.

 “I thought the work that Joe did over many years needed commemorating.”

-He continued by sharing memories of Joe, as he said: “I remember Joe from school, we went to De La Salle that was just round the corner.
+He continued: “I remember Joe from school, we went to De La Salle that was just round the corner.

 “It didn’t take a lot persuading to get this street named after him.